 MONDAY, JUNE 17

 There will be a meet and greet reception and panel discussion during the Elizabeth Catlett Visual Arts Exhibition at the Bessie Smith Hall.
 This year's featured artists are local photographers, Shelly & Cecelia King.

 CFBA&I will present Black dancers from around the city in the Juba Dance Festival featuring dancers in recital from the D. Williams Dance Academy.

 In commemoration of Juneteenth, there will be a dramatic reading by Wade Hinton of the Emancipation Proclamation accompanied by musical selections provided by Young Gifted and Black in Miller Park, located on Market Street in Downtown Chattanooga.
 As a grand finale, the group will sing the Negro National Anthem, "Lift Every Voice and Sing" with audience participation.

 The date of the festival coincides with the internationally recognized observance of Juneteenth, a U.S. holiday that commemorates the June 19, 1865, announcement of the abolition of slavery in Texas and, more widely, the emancipation of African slaves throughout the former Confederacy.

-The festival will close in the newly renovated Miller Park, where there will be a dramatic reading by noteworthy Black Chattanoogan of the Emancipation Proclamation, accompanied by performances of traditional Negro Spirituals and the singing of the Negro National Anthem as arranged by internationally recognized Chattanooga composer and conductor Dr. Roland M. Carter.
+The festival will close in the newly renovated Miller Park, where there will be a dramatic reading by a noteworthy Black Chattanoogan of the Emancipation Proclamation, accompanied by performances of traditional Negro Spirituals and the singing of the Negro National Anthem as arranged by internationally recognized Chattanooga composer and conductor, Dr. Roland M. Carter.

 Our hope is to eventually add an educational component that would provide